Ellis Stanley Joseph: Legacy in Australia

 Ellis Joseph was still well known in the 1930s, being remembered mainly as the man who had exported the first live platypus.
 After that, he faded from memory.

-Later years in the US
+Later years in the USA

 After his return to the US, Ellis Joseph lived in New York from 1923 and, from 1927 until his death, in the Bronx, New York, in a neighbourhood not far from the Bronx Zoo.
+In an advertisement from this period, he claimed to be, "The Largest Dealer in Animals and Birds in the World".

 Live animal trade

 Ellis Joseph appears to have relocated at least some of his Australian menagerie from 'Highfield Hall' in Sydney (sold by 1926) to a location at Conner Street and Hollers Avenue in the Bronx, New York.

 In the 1920s, he was trading live animals in the United States.
 Between 1925 and 1928, he sold four elephants: two to circuses and two to zoos.